guildxyz/token-xyz-contracts/docs/features/deployables/interfaces/IMerkleDistributor.md

     uint256 newDistributionEnd
   )
 ```
-This event is triggered whenever a call to #prolongDistributionPeriod succeeds.
+This event is triggered whenever a call to {prolongDistributionPeriod} succeeds.

 #### Parameters: